Table of Contents

 Now write in the letters which represent the three units of measure:

 - Write a capital V in the top of the top smaller triangle, just under the apex.

-- Write a capital I inside the lower rhombus, just inside it at what was the lower left point of the original triangle.
+- Write a capital I inside the lower trapezoid, just inside it at what was the lower left point of the original triangle.

-- Write a capital R at the lower right corner of the rhombus.
+- Write a capital R at the lower right corner of the trapezoid.

 - Finally, write a small x half-way between the I and the R.

 You can now imagine covering any one of the three units with the tip of one finger and ‘seeing’ the equation you need to calculate it.

 Cover the V at the top, and you can ‘read off’ the equation: